 - Professional develop for middle and high school teachers to ignite excitement about history, music and musical exploration

 - Music history college course developed in partnership The New School of Jazz and Contemporary Music that celebrates the inter-generational and inter-racial musical influence of Memphis and New Orleans in the face of pervasive discrimination and segregation.
-It looks at how these musical cultures were merged and then influenced popular music around the world, and asks fundamental questions about the origins of American music
+It looks at how these musical cultures were merged and then influenced popular music around the world, and asks fundamental questions about the origins of American music.
+Currently being taught at the University of Chichester (United Kingdom)

 - Residencies at college and universities offering teaching in film and music production, ensemble coaching and collaborative performances